iMED: Temporary health insurance for international students

 If you’re already covered by iMED, BC MSP, or another Canadian provincial or territorial health plan

-You can apply to opt-out of iMED using the DCIS iMED Opt Out Form (pdf) by email to imed@david-cummings.com or by faxing it along with supporting documents to DCIS at 604 228 9807.
+You can apply to opt-out of iMED using the DCIS iMED Opt Out Form (pdf).
+Please send this form by email to imed@david-cummings.com.

 If you are covered by the BC MSP or another Canadian provincial or territorial health plan, a copy of your provincial medical card is not sufficient proof of coverage.
 You must submit a recent billing statement, or a letter of enrolment confirming the start date of your coverage with the provincial or territorial plan.